-Energy Systems' customers include large oil and gas companies, and we have signed multiyear alliances and agreements to supply certain of their major projects with our systems and services.
-In any given year, purchases by these large oil and gas companies vary significantly.
-The loss of one or more of these customers could have a material adverse effect on Energy Systems.
+Energy Production Systems' customers include large oil and gas companies, and customers of Energy Processing Services include oilfield service companies.
+We have signed multiyear alliances and agreements to supply some of these customers with our systems and services.
+In any given year, purchases by these large oil and gas companies and oilfield service companies vary significantly.
+The loss of one or more of these customers could have a material adverse effect on Energy Production Systems or Energy Processing Systems.